 Tuscan Soup Recipe Tips

-• Allow the soup to simmer for the full time indicated.
-This allows the flavors to meld and intensify.
+• Simmer the soup for the full time to meld and intensify the flavors.

 Process shots of Tuscan Soup-- images of the sausage, tomatoes, garlic, and seasonings being added and cooked